2025 Hong Kong Election Committee Subsector by-elections

 The 2025 Hong Kong Election Committee Subsector by-elections was held on 7 September 2025 to fill the 93 seats across 28 subsectors of the 1,500-member Election Committee, plus 10 appointed seats through nominations by designated organisations.
 The Election Committee, which significantly gained power after the political reform in 2021, would select 40 out of the 90 seats in the Legislative Council in December, and the new Chief Executive in 2027.

 Nominations opened between 22 July and 4 August, followed by national security vetting through the Candidate Eligibility Review Committee.
 Amongst the 93 vacancies, 72 seats are uncontested and the respective candidates are expected to be elected automatically.
-At least a quarter of the candidates are District Councillors, ten are senior executives of Chinese corporations, and two were government officials (former Director-General of Civil Aviation Li Tin-chui and former Assistant Director of Planning Amy Cheung).
+At least a quarter of the candidates are District Councillors, ten are senior executives of Chinese corporations, and two were government officials (former Director-General of Civil Aviation Li Tin-chui and former assistant director of Planning Amy Cheung).

 Results

 The turnout of the election was 97.33% with 3,534 eligible electorates casting their votes.
 Commercial (Third) achieved a 100% turnout just within two hours after the Chinese businessmen were urged to demonstrate their full support of the "patriotic" by-election.

 The by-election for subsector of Area Committees was the key race which suggests the popularity of the local politicians.
 The Liberal Party candidate Kenny Yuen was the only partisan member not elected.
 Amy Cheung was elected as the Architectural, surveying, planning and landscape subsector member after a tie and subsequent lots drawing session.

-The public was generally apathetic to the voting criticised as for "the clique inside the clique" despite of government's widespread publication.
+The public was generally apathetic to the voting criticised as for "the clique inside the clique" despite the government's widespread publication.
 It costs HKD233 million, which translates to HKD66k per vote.